alisaifee/flask-limiter/doc/source/index.rst

 Rate Limit Domain
 -----------------
-Each :class:`~flask_limiter.Limiter` instance should be initialized with a :paramref:`~Limiter.key_func` that returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.
+Each :class:`~flask_limiter.Limiter` instance must be initialized with a :paramref:`~Limiter.key_func` that returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.